kknb1982/pands-problem-sheet/README.md

 First the date is imported from the Python module datetime `from datetime import date`

-The today's date is recorded in a variable called today.
+Then today's date is recorded in a variable called today.
 `today = date.today()`

 The day is then recorded in a variable called today.